ENV790/env790.github.io/docs/modules/readings/M1_Git_Help.md

 > $ git config user.name 'yourusername' <br>
 > $ git config user.email 'youremail' <br>

+3. Add you Personal Access Token (PAT).
+Please look at the Step 3 direction in this [link](https://env872.github.io/setup/github.html)

 ### Editing, Committing, Pushing

 1. Navigate to the "README.md" file in the Files tab and open it. <br>